 Policies are a crucial component in the FAIR ecosystem.
 In addition to the open consultation, FAIRsFAIR carried out an analysis of 42 current data policies at various levels (national, funder, publisher, institutional) to identify policy elements that support or hinder FAIR data practice and to share examples of good practice.
 To support comparison across the data policies of different stakeholders, a standard set of policy characterisation features was developed to help us assess progress against the priority and supporting recommendations outlined in Turning FAIR into Reality.
 A selection of the main findings are provided below.

 Based on the results of the open consultation, the policies of funding bodies are the most influential on researchers’ practices followed by those of publishers and journals.
 Community norms also have significant influence on researchers’ practices as do the policies of Government or National Ministries.
-Policies at the RPO and Research Infrastructure level have slightly less influence over researchers’ practices and the least influential policies appear to be those of data repositories.
+Policies at the Research Performing Organisation (RPO) and Research Infrastructure level have slightly less influence over researchers’ practices and the least influential policies appear to be those of data repositories.

 While many of the funding body and publisher/journal data policies we reviewed contain FAIR-related elements, less than half specifically refer to the FAIR principles explicitly.
 One of the publishers interviewed stated that they do not specifically reference the FAIR principles even though their policy aligns with them because they feel the term is confusing for researchers.
 While explicit reference to FAIR may not be necessary in all policies, related guidance and support should make clear how the policy aligns with FAIR implicitly.